WalletScrutiny/WalletScrutinyCom/_android/zam.wallet.md

 reviews: 99
 size: 25M
 website: https://zam.io/
 repository:
 issue:
 icon: zam.wallet.jpg
 bugbounty:
 verdict: nosource
 date: 2021-08-02
 signer:
 reviewArchive:

 providerTwitter: zam_io
 providerLinkedIn: 11770701
 providerFacebook:
 providerReddit:

 redirect_from:

 ---

-**Note:** There is another app called Zamzam, that has the same logo but with a different appID = _ru.zamzamwallet_.
-The developer is also different.
+**Note:** This app shares a logo with {% include walletLink.html wallet='android/ru.zamzamwallet' verdict='0' %}.
+However, these apps do not have the same developer.
 This app's developer is [ZamZam Technology](https://play.google.com/store/apps/developer?id=ZamZam+Technology), while the other Zamzam's app developer is [Zamzam Tech](https://play.google.com/store/apps/developer?id=Zamzam+Tech).
 They do not have the same developer page.

-**Update on Note October 26, 2021:** We were able to verify the link between these two apps via a document found on [Zam.io's document page](https://docs.zam.io/ecosystem/zam.me-zamzam)
+**Update on Note October 26, 2021:** We were able to verify the link between these two apps via a document found on [Zam.io's document page](https://docs.zam.io/ecosystem/zam.me-zamzam): The other is for Russia, this here for the rest of the world.

 ## App Description